Protecting Your Business During Divorce: What Every Entrepreneur Needs to Know

 Business Valuation

 Your business will likely be subject to a formal valuation during the divorce process.
 Courts may use different methods, including market-based, income-based, or asset-based approaches.
-These valuations are not just about numbers, they determine how much of your business could be considered a divisible asset.
-Without proper documentation and guidance, you risk an undervalued or overvalued assessment, which can heavily impact settlement terms.
+These valuations determine how much of your business could be considered a divisible asset.
+Without experienced guidance, you risk an assessment that does not accurately reflect the business’s value, which can heavily impact settlement terms.

 Asset Division

-Michigan follows equitable distribution principles, which means marital property is divided fairly, not necessarily equally.
-If your business is considered marital property, it could be subject to division.
-Even if your spouse never worked in the business, if they contributed indirectly—by supporting your career or managing the household—it may be enough to create a legal interest.
+Michigan follows equitable distribution principles, meaning marital property is divided fairly, though not necessarily equally.
+If your business is deemed marital property, it could be subject to division.
+A spouse’s indirect contributions, such as supporting your career or managing the household, may be enough to create a legal interest in the business.

 Loss of Control

-In the absence of legal safeguards, you could find yourself facing the potential for forced liquidation, buyouts, or worse, a stake in the company being awarded to your former spouse.
-Even a temporary disruption in leadership or internal conflict can damage your operations and reputation.
+Without proper legal safeguards, you could face the potential for forced liquidation, buyouts, or a court order awarding a stake in the company to your former spouse.
+A temporary disruption in leadership or internal conflict alone can damage your operations and reputation.

 How to Prepare Your Business for Divorce

-There are steps you can take now to avoid unnecessary risk and protect your company’s long-term health.
+Taking proactive steps can help you manage risk and protect your company’s long-term health.

 Organize Documentation